Distributed Triangle and Simplex Enumeration in Hypergraphs: Abstract

 \section{Abstract}

-In the last decade, subgraph detection and enumeration have emerged as a central problem in distributed graph algorithms.
-This is largely due to the theoretical challenges and practical applications of these problems.
+In the last decade, subgraph detection and enumeration have emerged as central problems in distributed graph algorithms.
+This is largely due to the problems' theoretical challenges and practical applications.
 In this paper, we initiate the systematic study of distributed sub-hypergraph enumeration in hypergraphs.
-To this end, we (1)~introduce several computational models for hypergraphs that generalize the CONGEST model for graphs and evaluate their relative computational power, (2)~devise algorithms for distributed triangle enumeration in our computational models and prove their optimality in two such models, (3)~introduce classes of sparse and ``everywhere sparse'' hypergraphs and describe efficient distributed algorithms for triangle enumeration in these classes, and (4)~describe general techniques that we believe to be useful for designing efficient algorithms in our hypergraph models.
+To this end, we (1)~introduce several computational models for hypergraphs that generalize the CONGEST model for graphs and evaluate their relative computational power, (2)~devise algorithms for distributed triangle and simplex enumeration in our computational models and prove their optimality in two such models by showing matching lower bounds, (3)~introduce classes of sparse and ``everywhere sparse'' hypergraphs and describe efficient distributed algorithms for triangle and simplex enumeration in these classes, and (4)~describe general techniques that we believe to be useful for designing efficient algorithms in our hypergraph models.